-Nova Bonita RC3 comes out with an innovative architecture based on a generic and extensible engine, called "The Process Virtual Machine" and a powerful injection technology allowing services pluggability.
+Nova Bonita V4.0 comes out with an innovative architecture based on a generic and extensible engine, called "The Process Virtual Machine" and a powerful injection technology allowing services pluggability.

-Nova Bonita Release Candidate 3 includes support for elements defined in the XPDL 1.0 standard.
-Next release candidates versions will add support for XPDL 2.0 standard coverage as well as new features: asynchronous activities execution, process changes (instance modifications)...
-Check the roadmap [http://wiki.bonita.objectweb.org/xwiki/bin/view/Main/Roadmap] for more information.
+Nova Bonita V4.0 includes support for elements defined in the XPDL 1.0 standard.
+Next versions will add support for XPDL 2.0 standard coverage as well as the following new features: asynchronous activities execution, process changes (instance modifications), native clustering...
+Check the roadmap [http:// wiki.bonita.objectweb.org/xwiki/bin/view/Main/Roadmap] for more information.

-This Release Candidate does not support the following features available in Bonita v3:
+This release does not support the following features available in Bonita v3:

-- · Block activities - Process definition and process modifications via Java APIs (process changes on the fly)

-• Hooks: processes hook (onInstantiate) as well as activity onCancelled hook are not yet supported
+- · Block activities - Process definition and process modifications via Java APIs (process changes on the fly) - Hooks: processes hook (onInstantiate) as well as activity onCancelled hook are not yet supported